alexnimo/Nimo-Awesome_repo/README.md

           <li>pixload - Set of tools for creating/injecting payload into images: https://github.com/chinarulezzz/pixload </li>
           <li>Pown.js - is a security testing and exploitation toolkit built on top of Node.js and NPM.
 Unlike traditional security tools like Metasploits, Pown.js considers frameworks to be an anti-pattern: https://github.com/pownjs/pown/blob/master/README.md </li>
           <li>nodeCrypto - is a linux Ransomware written in NodeJs that encrypt predefined files: https://github.com/atmoner/nodeCrypto</li>
+          <li>MalwareBazaar - is a project from abuse.ch with the goal of sharing malware samples with the infosec community, AV vendors and threat intelligence providers: https://bazaar.abuse.ch/ </li>
       </span>
      </p3>
           </ul>